muchweb/my-little-printer/README.md

 ## Status

 Project is in early draft state.

+## TODO

-I am looking for a better way to import 'plug-ins', i. e.
+ - I am looking for a better way to import 'plug-ins', i. e.
 Grunt-style, where each 'plug-in' is separated to node module.
+ - Each part should render seperately
+ - Compatability with 'printer'

 ## Installing